vendia/examples/features/share/notifications/error-notification/email/README.md

 3. Check your e-mail and find subject in this format: `Dead Letter Notification`.
 The e-mail content looks like below:
 ![email-notification](../../image/error/email/e-mail-error-notification.png)

+* Note: Unlike success notification, error notifications takes longer to be triggered.
+If you don't get anything after 20-30 minutes.
+Report it to Vendia.

 4. You can use this error message to plan for error handling.
 Enjoy your data sharing journey!